 The Rhode Island Department of Health Services requires children to be properly restrained in child safety seats in all cars when traveling.
 This law was implemented to reduce the number of child injuries, fatalities, and severe injuries that occur as a result of improperly secured child safety seats.
 Here’s what you need to know about Rhode Island’s car seat law and how it can help keep your family safe.

-Rhode Island Car Seat Law
+- Rhode Island Infant/Toddler Car Seat Law

 Rhode Island Car Seat Laws